-There are several bacterial conditions that can cause neck and throat problems, leading to inflammation and a potential mass on the neck.
-Many of these are treated with common antibiotics.
+A bacterial infection can cause neck and throat problems, leading to inflammation and a neck lump.
+Many of these may treated with prescription antibiotics.
 These include:

-- atypical mycobacterium (a type of bacteria most common in people with compromised immune systems and lung disease)
+- atypical mycobacterium, which is a type of bacteria most common in people with compromised immune systems and lung disease

 - cat scratch disease